Sparkenstein/resume/starter.typ

   project: "Growerhub, Syngenta",
   date: "Oct 2018 - Mar 2020",
   location: "Pune, India",
-  summary: "Syngenta is world leading agro-tech company, worked as pioneer of the tech team",
+  summary: "World's leading agro-tech company, worked as pioneer of the tech team",
   details: [
     - Was part of the founding tech team, owned all responsibilities from hiring to finishing projects
     - Worked on 2 different projects, both full stack, completely owning isolated modules